secure-software-engineering/secucheck/README.md

 ## How to install SecuCheck in Eclipse

-To install SecuCheck in Eclipse, use this [link](https://github.com/secure-software-engineering/secucheck/wiki/Use-SecuCheck-in-Eclipse-IDE.)
+To install SecuCheck in Eclipse, use this [link](https://github.com/secure-software-engineering/secucheck/wiki/Use-SecuCheck-in-Eclipse-IDE.) or check out the video: [Installing SecuCheck](https://www.youtube.com/watch?v=1GM29GFMH4A)

 ## How to use SecuCheck through command line

+Chech our [video](https://www.youtube.com/watch?v=c3V3zP5UY8U) or follow the guidelines below.

 Use the secucheck-cmd jar from the [release](https://github.com/secure-software-engineering/secucheck/releases/tag/SC-1.1.0) or use the manually built jar-with-dependecy jar from the module **de.fraunhofer.iem.secucheck.secucheck-cmd** project in the target directory.